 The Fair Labor Standards Act is a federal statute that regulates minimum wages, maximum hours, and child labor.
 The goal of the Fair Labor Standards Act is to secure “a fair day’s pay for a fair day’s work.”
 The North Carolina Wage and Hour Act essentially mirrors the Fair Labor Standards Act.
-If you are an employee or worker owed overtime or minimum wages or have filed a complaint with the Department of Labor about your wages or paychecks contact wage attorney Karl S. Gwaltney at 919.960.1545.
+If you are an employee or worker owed overtime or minimum wages or have filed a complaint with the Department of Labor about your wages or paychecks contact our experienced wage attorneys.

 The Fair Labor Standards Act’s two primary objectives are to remedy long hours and low pay.
 This is targeted through minimum wage and overtime rules.
 The Fair Labor Standards Act and North Carolina Wage and Hour Act mandate a minimum wage of $7.25 per hour for all hours worked.
 For all hours worked in excess of forty (40) in a workweek, the FLSA and NCWAHA requires employers to pay overtime to employees “not less than one and one-half times the regular rate at which he is employed.”